ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 https://masque.example.org/?user=bob
 ~~~

-An implementation that supports connecting to  Ethernet segments might
+An implementation that supports connecting to  multiple Ethernet segments might
 add a "vlan-identifier" variable to specify which segment to connect to.
 The
 optionality of variables needs to be considered when defining the template so
 that variables are either self-identifying or possible to exclude in the syntax.